EternityForest/awesome-standards/README.md

 ### Standard and Olympic weight plates

 These plates are used for weightlifting, or anything else that must be weighed down.
-Standard is approximately 1 inch and Olympic is 2 inches, with the real size varying, I have heard 52mm hole size quoted for Olympic.
+Standard is approximately 1 inch hole size,and Olympic is 2 inches, with the real size varying, I have heard 52mm hole size quoted for Olympic.

 A 1 inch bar can be and often is used with an adapter sleeve for a 2 inch plate(these can be bought or 3D printed), but the reverse is obviously impossible, so I would consider 2 inches to be the "more standard" plate.